Skip to main content

 Key takeaways

-4. Stabiliser system tolerance — the EU has moved off lead, parts of Asia have not
+4. Specify the process plus K-value (S-PVC) or paste viscosity in mPa·s (E-PVC), pipe class, and stabiliser-system tolerance — the EU has moved off lead, parts of Asia have not.

 Most other commodity polymers are described first by their molecular structure.
 PVC is described first by how it was made.
 Suspension PVC (S-PVC) and emulsion PVC (E-PVC) are chemically the same polymer, but the particle morphology that comes out of the reactor is so different that the two cannot substitute for each other in their main applications.